-The total number of CBO's, cooperatives, and small businesses assisted in FY 2018 numbered to more than 1,000 through the co-sponsorship of the annual Hawaii Small Business Fair and sponsorship of the Native Hawaiian Small Business Resources Fair held in conjunction with the Council for Native Hawaiian Advancement's (CNHA) Annual Convention, plus other outreach initiatives on all major islands providing business training and informational workshops.
+The total number of CBO's, cooperatives, and small businesses assisted in FY 2019 numbered to more than 1,000 through the co-sponsorship of the annual Hawaii Small Business Fair and sponsorship of the Native Hawaiian Small Business Resources Fair held in conjunction with the Council for Native Hawaiian Advancement's (CNHA) Annual Convention, plus other outreach initiatives on all major islands providing business training and informational workshops.

 DBEDT co-hosted the "Launch Your Dreams into Reality" Hawaii Small Business Fair at the University of Hawaii's Leeward Community College.
 More than 200 small business owners, entrepreneurs, and community organizations attended the event.
-The free one-day event featured 17 business-related workshops and one-on-one business counseling sessions conducted by the Hawaii Small Business Development Center and SCORE.
-Exhibits with more than 34 business resource exhibitors from federal, state and local agencies, private non-profit organizations and community development financial institutions (CDFIs) were also on-hand to assist and provide information to Hawaii's small business sector and entrepreneurs.
+The free one-day event featured 26 business-related workshops and one-on-one business counseling sessions conducted by the Hawaii Small Business Development Center and Patsy T. Mink Center for Business & Leadership.
+Exhibits with 35 business resource exhibitors from federal, state and local agencies, private non-profit organizations and community development financial institutions (CDFIs) were also on-hand to assist and provide information to Hawaii's small business sector and entrepreneurs.